 There is no information about how the bay was named.
 We were there on one of our Australia Day trips.

-Meerup Beach is an extension of Warren Beach and takes it name from the Meerup River that enters the ocean here.
+Meerup Beach (WA Beach 581) is an extension of Warren Beach and takes it name from the Meerup River that enters the Southern Ocean here.
 In the first of the photographs above the vehicles are parked on the spit formed between the river and the ocean.

 The river was shown on public plans as Meerup Brook from 1877 until 1909, when changed to Meerup River.
 Earlier still it was shown as Bowles River.